PhilipGriffith/AHPy/README.md

 2. A dictionary of measured values, in which each key is a single element and each value is that element's measured value
   - `{'a': 1.2, 'b': 2.3, 'c': 3.4}`
   - AHPy automatically creates a priority vector of normalized values, given this form

+- `precision`: *int*, the number of decimal places to consider when computing both the priority vector and the consistency ratio
+- `random_index`: *'dd' or 'saaty'*, the set of random index estimates used to compute the priority vector's consistency ratio
+- `iterations`: *int*, the stopping criteria for the algorithm used to compute the priority vector; the algorithm stops when the number of iterations is equal to this value
+- `tolerance`: *float*, the stopping criteria for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons; the algorithm stops when the difference between the norms of two cycles of coordinates is less than this value
+- `cr`: *bool*, an override to compute the object's priority vector when a consistency ratio cannot be determined due to the size of the matrix

 permutations